 A Walking tour map of Things to do in Istanbul

 Eating in Istanbul is a feast for the senses and to truly appreciate the cuisine, you must join a family for an authentic local experience.
 Start with an array of small dishes known as mezze, such as pita bread with hummus, cacik and tabbouleh salad.

 Main dishes include kebabs and believe it or not pizza!
 The feast ends with Turkish delight and sweet tea.

-Many tours offer a local dining experience including the Other Tour and Urban Adventures.
+Many tours offer a local dining experience including the Other Tour and Get Your Guide.

 You must visit the Asian side of the city when visiting Istanbul.
 How often can you visit two continents in a matter of minutes and not even have to go through customs!

 We popped over to Asian Istanbul after a scenic cruise checking out the shores of both North and South.
 A good stop is Kanlica, famous for its thick yogurt.

 When strolling through the city, you'll see many older gentlemen playing games.
 The game of choice is Backgammon and you must give it a try.